 To illustrate how data is playing a growing role in today’s flight booking engines I’ve broken down play by play how each piece of data collected about you can be used, analysed and overlaid with other datasets to paint a picture of who you are, what motivates and drives you to purchase a particular product.

 Every day – trillions of calculations are number crunched to transform this goldmine of data opportunity into real, tangible high revenue opportunities for the airlines and their frequent flyer programs.

 “When armed with key insights , a holistic overview of yours, and other customers’ detailed profiled information can be applied to direct booking channels which are designed to customize pricing for your personal situation at that very given moment.
 Here is how it’s done through Individual, customized pricing.”

-Consider the following scenario – the airline already has access to all of the information and examples given below.
+Consider the following scenario – the airline already has access to all of the information and examples are given below.

 The airline knows that when you fly LAX-JFK, it’s always a business trip.
-They also know or have access the following data points:
+They also know or have access to the following data points:

 - How much you have historically paid for a ticket (what you’re willing to pay)

 - When prices have been higher than you typically purchase for; when you drop out of the sales funnel and abandon a purchase (what you’re not willing to pay)